One-pot chilli mac ‘n’ cheese

-I live for a one-pot wonder!
+I live for a one-pot wonder and this one-pot chilli mac ‘n’ cheese ticks all the boxes!
 I love cooking, but I also love finding ways to simplify meals and make them easy and hassle-free to make without compromising on taste.
 Comfort food is my thing, and I always love it when Autumn kicks in and I feel really justified in cooking up big pots of comfort food!
 Some of my favourites are beef & Guinness casserole, smoky chilli con carne, pork and apple stew and Brazilian pork stew

 The brilliant thing about these types of meals is that it’s actually really easy to make them lovely and healthy- you can fit in so many veggies into a casserole or a stew, and the method of cooking often means there’s no need for added fats, so as long as you use a lean meat you can really control how healthy your meal is.

 I’ve always found macaroni cheese a bit too much on it’s own, as I’m not a huge fan of cheesy sauces- but I loved the idea of making a mash-up of chilli con carne and macaroni cheese!
 My version doesn’t have a cheesy sauce added in, just cheese stirred through, but you could always add an extra cheese sauce element by using some low- fat cream cheese melted into milk and stirred through.

 Yes!
 Although I usually avoid freezing pasta as it can just end up so mushy when you reheat it, macaroni stands up much better to freezing/reheating as it’s a denser type of pasta.
 So if you make a great big batch of this and have lots left over then simply freeze it in individual portions in a freezer-safe plastic container or freezer bag.